-With over 6,000 credit unions and 109.2 million members, the credit union industry is still dwarfed by the massive footprint of banks.
+With over 5,000 credit unions, the credit union industry is still dwarfed by the massive footprint of banks.
 However, considering there are 120 million households in the U.S., its presence is certainly being felt in the market.
 Most credit unions cater to specific memberships, such as military members, employees of city and state governments, law enforcement personnel, or association memberships.
 Generally, you have to be affiliated with these organizations in order to become a member of a credit union.

 An increasing number of credit unions have begun organizing around communities, allowing anyone living in a certain geographic area to join.
 Once you become a member, you have access to a wide range of banking and loan products, including checking and savings accounts, mortgage loans, personal loans, and auto loans.

 Auto Lending Accelerating